 - The following classification is based on the predominant site of atresia: - 1.
-Type I: atresia restricted to the common bile duct. - 2.
-Type II: atresia of the common hepatic duct. - 3.
-Type III (>90% of patients): atresia of the right and left hepatic ducts porta hepatis bowel gallbladder cystic duct common bile duct hepatic duct
+Type I involves obliteration of the common duct; the proximal ducts are patent - 2.
+Type IIA is characterized by atresia of the hepatic duct. - 3.
+Type IIB is obliteration of common hepatic duct, cystic and common bile duct - 4.
+Type III (>90% of patients) involves atresia of the right and left hepatic ducts to the level of the porta hepatis common bile duct intra-hepatic ducts common hepatic duct common bile duct bowel bowel hepatic duct